rsmusllp/king-phisher-templates/README.md

 Templates for the King Phisher Phishing Campaign Toolkit

 These files are provided for use with [King Phisher](https://github.com/securestate/king-phisher).
-All template documentation is kept in the [King Phisher wiki](https://github.com/securestate/king-phisher/wiki).
+All template documentation is kept in the [King Phisher Wiki](https://github.com/securestate/king-phisher/wiki).

+## Contributing
+If you are interested in contributing an email template or phishing website, take a look at the [Contribution Documents](CONTRIBUTING.md) to see how to get your changes merged in.

 ## License
 King Phisher Templates are released under the BSD 3-clause license, for more details see the [LICENSE](https://github.com/securestate/king-phisher-templates/blob/master/LICENSE) file.

 ## Credits
 Template Authors: